 Our Strategic board

-Our strategic board is made up of high profile leaders and is chaired by Christian Brodie.
-Christian is supported by a Deputy Chair.
+Our strategic board is made up of high profile leaders and is chaired by Sarah Dance.
 The Strategic Board, supported by the SELEP team, is responsible for:

 - Setting the vision, strategic direction and priorities of the LEP overall